KHR Architecture since 1946

 For 75 years, KHR Architecture has developed competences in various segments - from health and educational building to commercial buildings, residential buildings and infrastructure.
 Since 2007, the design office has been located in the old gunboat halls on Holmen in Copenhagen, where architects, designers, engineers and construction consultants work together on a wide portfolio of public and private projects in both Denmark and abroad.
 This also means that KHR Architecture works with architecture in all phases of the projects.

-Since 2019, the studio has been run by the four partners, Lars Kragh, Mikkel Beedholm, Janina Zerbe and Henrik Danielsen.
-In contrast to the days of numerous partners and internal groupings, the design studio now has a common voice in both the business strategy and creative decision-making processes.
+Since 2022 the studio has been led by the 6 partners Mikkel Beedholm, Peter Nielsen, Lars Kragh, Janina Zerbe, Torben Juul and Henrik Danielsen.
+In contrast to the days of numerous partners and internal groupings, today the design studio has a common voice in both the business strategy and creative decision-making processes.